 A massive installation by Tomás Saraceno titled In Orbit has to be one of the artist’s most notable and successful installations.
 At a height of more than 20 meters, Saraceno suspended a mesh construction within which audiences could move weightlessly on the net.
-The net construction, accessible on 3 levels, was designed to resemble a cloud setting or landscape.
+The net construction, accessible on three levels, was designed to resemble a cloud setting or landscape.

 Why audiences love this work